 People with body-focused repetitive behavior disorder may feel tense or anxious just before they engage in nail biting or lip biting, and such behaviors may relieve this feeling.

-Doctors diagnose the disorder when people pick at or bite parts of their body enough to cause damage, try to stop their behavior and cannot, and are significantly distressed by their behavior or function less well because of it.
+Doctors diagnose the disorder when people pick at or bite parts of their body enough to cause damage, try to decrease or stop their behavior and cannot, and are significantly distressed by their behavior or function less well because of it.

 Body-focused repetitive behavior disorder is classified as an obsessive-compulsive and related disorder Obsessive-Compulsive Disorder (OCD) Obsessive-compulsive disorder is characterized by obsessions, compulsions, or both.
 Obsessions are recurring, persistent, unwanted, anxiety-provoking, intrusive ideas, images, or urges.
 Compulsions... read more .
 People with body-focused repetitive behavior disorder compulsively pick, pull, or tug at one or more parts of their body.
 They may bite their nails or lips, chew their cheeks, or pick at their nails.